• Skip to primary navigation

 Instructions

-• In a medium bowl place the melted coconut oil, coconut sugar, mashed banana, vanilla, stir until well combined.
+• In a medium bowl, place the melted coconut oil, coconut sugar, mashed banana, and vanilla - stir until well combined.

-• Use a cookie scoop (or else use a tablespoon) to make dough balls and place them on a greased cookie sheet.
+• Use a cookie scoop (or a tablespoon) to make dough balls and place them on a greased cookie sheet.
 Press down each cookie slightly.
-Bake for 7-8 minutes, they should still look soft inside.
-Let them cool on the pan for 5 minutes and they will become firmer, but still like a brownie!
+Bake at 350 degrees Fahrenheit (177C) for 7-8 minutes; they should still look soft inside.
+Let them cool on the pan for 5 minutes and they will become firmer but still like a brownie!

 Notes

-• *Coconut oil can be replaced with canola oil or grapeseed oil.
+• *Coconut oil can be replaced with any other oil or melted butter.

-• Watch the cookies closely between 7-10 minutes and take them out when they are still soft, or else they will become cake-like.
-At my house 8 minutes is the perfect timing, however, the elevation you live at can change baking times.
+• Baking time: Watch the cookies closely between 7-10 minutes and take them out when they are still soft, or else they will become cake-like.
+At my house, 8 minutes is the perfect timing, however, the elevation you live at can change baking times.
 Read about it here.

 • Store these cookies in an airtight container.
 They will last 3 days in your cupboard or a week in the fridge.
 See the notes above on how to freeze these cookies.